kabasele243/transcribenow/README.md

 ---

-Built with ❤️ using Next.js, Clerk, and Redux
+Built with ❤️ using Next.js, Clerk, Supabase, and Redux